E-Alharbi/ROBIN/README.md

 ## Predicting multiple datasets
 PMBPP is able to predict the performance of the pipeline for multiple datasets using one command line.
-This helps when you have multiple datasets, and you want to find out which of these datasets is the best to build a protein model.
+This helps when you have multiple initial phases set, and you want to find out which of these initial phases is the best to build a protein model.
+For example, in case of MR and you have multiple search models.

 - To start from experimental phasing <br />
 ```